 1. Please briefly explain why you selected this rating.
 Our district has a strong connection with the K-12 districts in our region.
 We also partner regularly with the Mendocino County Office of Education and the Lake County Office of Education on events and initiatives.
 Mendocino College has made a concerted effort to partner with all districts to create a healthy pipeline of high school students to the college.
 It also familiarizes students with the college process and promotes a college-going culture.
 We have dual/concurrent enrollment opportunities at every public high school in our district.
 Additionally, a Middle College will begin in Fall, 2018.
 Adult Education partnerships are also very strong through our AEBG Consortium.
 Recently, those partnerships have branched out to local employers through an Adult and Career Education Summit.
 Our College has also developed strong partnerships with other community colleges through CTE initiatives.
-Because our campus does not have a
+Because our campus does not have a close local four-year university, those partnerships are more challenging; however, we still host transfer events and have strong partnerships through MESA.

-- close local four-year university, those partnerships are more challenging; however, we still host transfer events and have strong partnerships through MESA. - 2.
-Describe one or two accomplishments the college has achieved to date on this key element.
+- 2. Describe one or two accomplishments the college has achieved to date on this key element.
 The development of a robust dual enrollment program has been appreciated by the K-12 districts in our region.
 Our AEBG Consortium has been highly successful at collaborating to map pathways and streamline programs for adult learners. - 3.
 Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
-Distance from four-year universities makes deep collaboration challenging. - 4.
+Distance from four-year universities makes deep collaboration challenging.
+While some collaboration does exist, more can be done, in particular with Humboldt and Sonoma State Universities. - 4.
 Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?

-DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
-SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 6.
-GUIDED MAJOR AND CAREER EXPLORATION OPPORTUNITIES (Help Students Choose and Enter a Pathway) College has structures in place College is currently not implementing or planning to implement structures to scale students' early major and career exploration.
+Establishing and using a DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
+SCALE OF ADO PTION · KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 6.
+GUIDED MAJOR AND CAREER EXPLORATION OPPORTUNITIES (Help Students Choose and Enter a Pathway) College has structures in place to scale major and career exploration early on in a student's college experience.
+College is currently not implementing or planning to implement structures to scale students' early major and career exploration.
 O Discussions are happening about ways to cluster programs of study into broad interest areas.
 O Programs of study have been clustered into broad interest areas (such as meta-majors or interest areas) that share competencies.
-College has not yet implemented meta- O Programs of study have been clustered into broad interest areas (meta-majors) that share competencies.
-Foundation and/or gateway courses, career exploration courses, to scale major and career exploration early on in a • majors/interest areas. workshops and other scalable structures are student's college experience.
-College has not yet created foundation courses, gateway courses or other scalable mechanisms for major and career exploration. designed to help students choose a major early on.
-Cross-functional teams including instructional, counseling, and student support faculty and staff from different departments and divisions collaborate on clustering programs.
-Student input is systematically included into the process. ------------------------------- -- --
+College has not yet implemented meta-majors/interest areas.
+College has not yet created foundation courses, gateway courses or other scalable mechanisms for major and career exploration.
+O Programs of study have been clustered into broad interest areas (meta-majors) that share competencies.
+Foundation and/or gateway courses, career exploration courses, workshops and other scalable structures are designed to help students choose a major early on.
+Cross-functional teams including instructional, counseling, and student support faculty and staff from different departments and divisions collaborate on

+Student input is systematically included into the process. systematically included